Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 Learn to build and automate a Retrieval-Augmented Generation (RAG) solution, leveraging AI models like text embeddings, language models, and generative AI.
 By the end of this lab, you will get insights on these concepts:

-- ** :** Learn to ingest data into a system powered by Azure AI tools and preprocess it using GPT-4 Turbo and text embedding models.
+- **Build Retrival Augmented Generation solution in Azure AI Foundry:** Learn to ingest data into a system powered by Azure AI tools and preprocess it using GPT-4 Turbo and text embedding models.

 ## Pre-requisites